Adelaide’s famous for its festivals and events. Here’s our list of favourites – month by month.

-- Tasting Australia, at the end of April, is a culinary festival – a week of food and wine events in the heart of the city.
-Tastings, talks, masterclasses, lunches – some ticketed, some free.
+- Tasting Australia, at the end of April, is Australia’s premier culinary festival.
+It’s home base is Victoria Square (a great place to start), and events happen all over the city and the state.
+Tastings, talks, masterclasses, lunches – many one-of-a-kind, some ticketed, some free.
 All excellent.

 - DreamBig Childrens’ Festival is the largest festival of its kind in the world – with local, national and international productions including lots of stuff aimed at schools and families.
 It’s held every two years.
 There’s one this year.

 - May is also history month in Adelaide.
-The HistorySA co-ordinates a month long program of events called About Time: South Australia’s History Festival.
+The HistorySA co-ordinates a month long program of events: the History Festival.
 Some of the events are tiny community activities, some quite grand affairs.
 The program is sorted by location – so you can find easily find the things happening near you.
 Tours, talks, exhibitions, walks.
 Much of it free.
 Definitely worth a look.

 - Thank God for the Cabaret Festival!
 Run in the depths of winter, this fabulous showcase of local, national and international talent gets Adelaidians out of their living rooms and back out for some fun.
-To give you some idea of the calibre of this event, the very talented Eddie Perfect and Ali McGregor are the current artistic directors.
 The word ‘cabaret’ is clearly read widely – basically if a show includes music, it’s on.
 The festival happens mostly in and around the Festival Theatre and, with so much musical talent in one spot, things sometimes happen spontaneously in the bar between and after shows.
 The festival has even spawned its own little Cabaret Fringe – which features more local artists (some very good) in more local venues.